Shopping Actions has a new name! Shopping Actions is now Buy on Google. You’ll see the new name across the help center. Learn more

 This article provides an overview of the Google Orders API and how it works.

-With Shopping Actions, you can showcase your products across different Google platforms.
+With Buy on Google, you can showcase your products across different Google platforms.
 This will give customers an easy way to shop your products with a universal shopping cart, whether they’re on desktop, mobile, or a Google Home device.

 Before you can use the Orders API, you need to implement OAuth login.